bluezoo/bluezoo-single-sensor-occupancy-screen/readme.md

 4. Realtime occupancy information from your sensor will be displayed within the count gauge and historical chart on the page.

-5. Explore the BlueFox Fetch API through our documentation listed below.
+5. Explore the BlueZoo Fetch API through our documentation listed below.

-## Structure of a BlueFox Fetch API request
+## Structure of a BlueZoo Fetch API request

 To form a request URL for a given endpoint, simply append the endpoint name to the base URL.